wazo-pbx/xivo-blog/content/articles/sprint-review-1519.md

 **Lines:** We are revamping the web interface in a similar fashion to what was done for voicemails.
 The goal is to make configuration of advanced parameters easier while still keeping the interface simple.

+**Switchboard:** We are changing the internals of the Switchboard feature so that we can control more precisely how calls are answered, transferred, etc.

 Technical features